 Assistant Secretary: Dermot Mulligan

-The Innovation and Investment Division carries policy and delivery management responsibility for enterprise, innovation, research and development, intellectual property and North/South activities delivered through multiple agencies as set out below.
+The Innovation and Investment Division carries policy and delivery management responsibility for the attraction of foreign direct investment to Ireland, enterprise innovation, intellectual property and North/South activities delivered through multiple agencies as set out below.

 The Division has responsibility for:

-- A very significant part of Enterprise Ireland’s mandate, namely, research and innovation supports for enterprise, connecting enterprise to academic research, commercialisation of research from Higher Education Institutes and High Potential Start-Up companies.
-These supports are aimed at driving exports and creating jobs.
+- Fostering and growing enterprise innovation through IDA Ireland and Enterprise Ireland; innovation programmes through Enterprise Ireland includes programmes for in-company innovation, connecting enterprise to academic research, commercialisation of research from Higher Education Institutes and the creation of High Potential Start-Up companies.
+These programmes are aimed at driving exports and creating jobs.

-- North/South issues and InterTrade Ireland, involving responsibilities for enterprise, innovation and research at all-island level.
+- North/South issues and InterTrade Ireland, involving responsibilities for enterprise and innovation at all-island level.

 Assistant Secretary: Declan Hughes

-The overall goal of the Indigenous Enterprise, SMEs and Entrepreneurship Division is to work with relevant stakeholders to ensure that appropriate supports are in place to promote and develop entrepreneurship, to help businesses to start, scale and export, to prepare for brexit and to work with stakeholders across the wider system to ensure a supportive business environment (for example, tax policy, skills availability; etc.)
+The overall goal of the Indigenous Enterprise, SMEs and Entrepreneurship Division is to work with relevant stakeholders to ensure that appropriate advisory and financial assistance are in place to promote and develop entrepreneurship, to help businesses to start, scale and export, to adjust to Brexit and COVID-19 associated public health measures and to work with stakeholders across the wider system to ensure a supportive business environment (for example, tax policy, skills availability).

 The Division operates a suite of policies and supports designed to assist and facilitate businesses at all stages of development and growth, from nascent and early stage entrepreneurs to companies of scale trading internationally.